 In a lot of ways, your great-great-grandmother was one of the first beauty influencers.
 What do you think she would make of what's happening now especially since we do so much stuff with our hair now?

 You're so right.
-She was a very early beauty influencer.
+She was an early beauty influencer.
 She would be all over TikTok and Instagram because she really did understand the power of images.
 When you look at her very first ad, her very first ad is a picture of her before she started using her Wonderful Hair Grower and where she's losing her hair.
 And then there's a before and after on either side where you see a front view and a back view where her hair now is full and bushy.
 She used her own image, but she understood that in order to convince people that your product works, you have to show it to them.
 She used an early version of PowerPoint, with glass slides, with a projector.
 And as she would travel around making speeches, she would show these images of not just her products but of black schools and colleges and organizations.

 One of the most remarkable things about Madam Walker is that we are here, more than 100 years later, and the brand is still alive and flourishing.
 I know there have been ups and downs and changes over the years, but that being said, what are some of the most important business lessons that you've learned from your great-great-grandmother?

-She was such a master marketer that every time I do an Instagram post, I'm thinking, 'OK, she was doing this a long time ago,' but I would say is, she really did understand some really key business lessons that are still applicable today.
-And she would say, 'First you have to have a great product or a great service.'
+She was such a master marketer that every time I do an Instagram post, I'm thinking, "OK, she was doing this a long time ago," but I would say is, she really did understand some really key business lessons that are still applicable today.
+And she would say, "First you have to have a great product or a great service."
 There's just no substitute for high-quality ingredients.
 And then you have to market it.
-You have to understand who your market is.
-And then you have to give back.
+You have to understand who your market is, and then you have to give back.
 And that was as much a part of her business model as anything else.
 When she had her 1917 convention of her sales agents, she gave prizes not just to the women who sold the most products, but to the women who gave the most to charity.
 And at the end of the convention, the women sent a telegram to President Woodrow Wilson, urging him to support legislation, to make lynching a federal crime.

-And then the other part of it is empowering women because part of the beauty of her story for me is that when she was still a poor uneducated washerwoman in St. Louis, making $1.50 cents a week.
-It was the women of her church, St. Paul African Methodist Episcopal Church, who saw something in this washerwoman, made sure her daughter was going to school and helped her begin to have a vision of herself as something other than an illiterate washerwoman.
+And then the other part of it is empowering women, because part of the beauty of her story for me is that when she was still a poor uneducated washerwoman in St. Louis, making $1.50 a week.
+It was the women of her church, St. Paul African Methodist Episcopal Church, who saw something in this washerwoman, made sure her daughter was going to school, and helped her begin to have a vision of herself as something other than an illiterate washerwoman.
 And she observed what they were doing.
 She was a member of the choir.